Tight is a word I’m more than happy to associate with a good pair of skinny jeans.

 Like spackling in cracks (I am giving you some great mental images today aren’t I!), oils fill in the microscopic openings between skin cells that let water escape.
 And we already know how important they are to skin flexibility.

-If you’re perhaps not blessed with naturally oily skin to preserve in the first place, consider boosting your own supply with a facial oil.
+If you’re perhaps not blessed with naturally oily skin to preserve in the first place, even using the most gentle cleanser could still leave you lacking.
+Consider boosting your own supply with a facial oil.
 This step should go on last to seal in your moisturising agents, like a final protective wrap.
 Different oils have different molecular weights and different textures – some are thin, lightweight and dry, and some are thick, highly emollient and rich (think Olive Oil).
 Which one you should go for depends on the severity of your skin tightness, personal preference and skin type.

 Now, though it’s the ideal solution, not everyone can pick up and move to a mild subtropical region like I recently did.
 So we’ll just have to make do with where we live now.